How to Get to Puerto Jimenez from San Jose, Costa Rica by Bus.

 I arrived at SJO in Costa Rica around 11:45 am and quickly went through immigration / customs (approx 30 minutes).
 Don't forget to bring your pens, guys.
 The airline never supplies them.

-Signage was pretty straightforward, in both English and Spanish, so I exited the airport with ease, greeted by a swarm of people I didn't know.
-Families, chauffeurs, taxi drivers, shuttles; they buzzed around me in search for a familiar face or new client.
+Signage in the airport was pretty straightforward, in both English and Spanish, so I exited the airport with ease, greeted by a swarm of people waiting for passengers.

-Although the directions from travelers online suggested I only take the TUASA labeled bus, a local Tico reassured me the bus in front of us would suffice.
+Although the directions from travelers online suggested I only take the TUASA labeled bus, a local Tico reassured me the bus in front of us would suffice (it did not say TUASA).

 I boarded the bus, and greeted the driver.